freeCodeCamp/freeCodeCamp/guide/english/certifications/front-end-libraries/react-and-redux/getting-started-with-react-redux/index.md

 ## Hint 1:

-For this solution you need recall how to add a constructor to your component and include the state:
+For this solution you need to recall how to add a constructor to your component and include the state:

  ```JSX
 constructor(props){